hoelzro/qbrt/README.md

 Run unit tests in testlib/ with ```rake unit```.
 Run integration tests in T/ with ```rake T```.

+*NOTE*: If you want to run the unit tests, make sure to run `git submodule init` and `git submodule update` to grab the accertion submodule, upon which the unit tests depend.

 ## Features

 Why might you find qbrt interesting?